Tadamon massacre: Background

-The massacre took place on 16 April 2013, when the rebel factions were preparing to enter the capital, Damascus, and start the battle to overthrow the regime.
+The massacre took place when rebel factions were preparing to enter the capital, Damascus, and start the battle to overthrow the regime.
 At that time, the Syrian regime forces controlled two-thirds of the Al-Tadamon neighborhood, while the opposition controlled the rest of the neighborhood.
 The massacre took place in the southeastern part of the neighborhood, specifically in an area that was close to the line of contact with the opposition on Daaboul Street, opposite the Othman Mosque.

 Massacre

 The massacre took place on 16 April 2013, when soldiers affiliated with the Syrian regime executed 41 people near the Othman Mosque in the Tadamon neighborhood, by throwing them into a hole prepared in advance in the middle of an uninhabited street.
 After they finished shooting the victims one by one, the regime soldiers set the bodies of the victims on fire by burning tires that had been previously placed at the bottom of the pit.
 The whole massacre took place in one day, and the soldiers filmed the details of the murders in full.
 During the executions, the victims' eyes were blindfolded with either duct tape or plastic wrap, and their hands were tied with a plastic strap usually used to collect and fix electrical cables.